-Powerball is a multi-state lottery that is currently played in 44 US states, Puerto Rico, the U.S. Virgin Islands and Washington D.C.
+Powerball is a multi-state lottery that is currently played in 44 US states, the U.S. Virgin Islands, Washington D.C. and Puerto Rico.
 The game regularly offers nine-figure jackpots that are either paid out in 30 instalments (one immediate payment and 29 annual payments) or in one reduced lump sum.

 Players select five main numbers between 1 and 69 plus one Powerball from 1 to 26 and must match them all to win the jackpot, which starts at a minimum of US$40 million.
 Powerball takes place on Wednesday and Saturday evenings, and if there is no top prize winner the entire sum rolls over and increases in value for the next draw.

 Prizes are awarded in nine different tiers Ė the following table provides the odds of winning each prize:

 |Matched||Odds of Winning||Lowest Ever Prize Amount||Highest Ever Prize Amount||Average Prize Amount Per Draw||Lowest Ever Winners||Highest Ever Winners||Average Winners Per Draw|